Textures (band): Jacobs's departure, Phenotype and break-up (2012-2017)

 In January 2013, Jochem Jacobs announced he was leaving the band, but would remain writing and producing with the band.
 He was replaced by Joe Tal on 20 March.

 In February 2016, Textures released their fifth album, Phenotype.
 It was recorded at the same time as another album, Genotype, which was set to be released in 2017, and both could be considered the parts of a double album due to a similar concept.
-Unfortunately, in May 2017, the band also announced they would be splitting up after a farewell tour held in autumn, and the Genotype album would never be released.
+In May 2017, the band also announced they would be splitting up after a farewell tour held in autumn, and the Genotype album would never be released.
 The band performed their final shows on 2 December 2017 in their hometown of Tilburg, and on 8 December 2017 in Pune, India where they had performed in 2013 with a line up of three guitarists.